 Standard care may be individualized to your specific condition.
 However, typical treatment includes washing the affected skin twice a day with soap and water.
 Remove the crusts and dry the site completely.
 Be careful not to touch the items used on the affected areas of the body elsewhere to prevent additional spread.
 Once the area is clean and dry, apply the topical antibiotic.
 Cover the wound with a gauze bandage to prevent contamination with bacteria to clothing and bedding.
 Once treatment is complete, be sure to wash your own hands thoroughly and reduce your contact with other people.
 Use a new washcloth and towel each time, and use a new hand towel each time you wash your hands after treatment.

 Impetigo is extremely contagious, and requires careful practice to prevent its spread.
 In day cares and schools surfaces should be disinfected daily while children are present, including light switches, toys, door knobs, faucet handles and toilet flush levers.
 In addition, others should avoid skin to skin contact with infected persons.
 Scratching the sores can result in the spread of the infection to other locations on the body, and should be avoided.
-Your dermatologist in Fort Worth, TX can provide a medication for reducing the itching.
+Your dermatologist in Southlake, TX can provide a medication for reducing the itching.

 Frequent hand washing with soap and warm water is recommended.
 Frequent showers and baths can also reduce the amount of bacteria.
 While the infection is present, wash clothing and linen of the affected person often, and separately from those of other family members.
 This will reduce the number of bacteria on the skin and helps to prevent the spread.
 The best practice of prevention is to clean new scratches and wounds with soap and water, and apply an antibiotic ointment and a bandage.

 Compassion Dermatology offers a number of services for your medical and cosmetic needs.
 With summer approaching and yard chores, with children playing outdoors careful attention is required for injuries, even when minor.
-We are available for your concerns when you need a dermatologist in Fort Worth, TX.
+We are available for your concerns when you need a dermatologist in Southlake, TX.
 In addition, do not forget to protect your skin with sunscreen this summer!